PlaidCloud/website/content/en/docs/concepts/policy/pod-security-policy.md

 ### Via RBAC

-[RBAC](/docs/reference/access-authn-authz/rbac/) is a standard Kubernetes authorization mode, and can easily be used to authorize use of policies.
+[RBAC](/docs/reference/access-authn-authz/rbac/) is a standard PlaidCloud authorization mode, and can easily be used to authorize use of policies.

 First, a `Role` or `ClusterRole` needs to grant access to `use` the desired